psychemedia/storytelling-notes/giant-three-golden-hairs.md

 She brought Nameless into the house, and made him tell her his story.
 He told her of the man on the black lake, of the spring, and of the tree that used to bear golden apples.

-Then said the old lady, 'I will ask my son all about that But come, let me hide you; for if my son finds you here he 'll burn you up.'
+Then said the old lady, 'I will ask my son all about that But come, let me hide you; for if my son finds you here he'll burn you up.'

 She hid Nameless in a great vessel of water, and bade him keep quiet.
 At evening the Sun-King came home, a feeble old man with golden head, and got victuals and drink from his mother.
 When he had eaten and drunk, he laid his golden head in his mother's lap and fell fast asleep.
 Then the old lady twitched out a golden hair, and he cried,"